 6.21 The programme management and operation of HDBTM shall follow the PolyU's and "Academic Regulations for 2-year Higher Diploma Programmes" and "Guidelines and Regulations for Programme Planning, Validation and Management".
 The Departmental Programme Committee for the HDBTM will exercise the overall academic and operational responsibility for the programme and its/their development within defined policies, procedures and regulations.
-The composition of the Programme Leader and Programme Counsellor(s).
+The composition of the Programme Committee shall comprise of the Programme Leader (as Chairman), Deputy Programme Leader and Programme Counsellor(s).
 The Departmental Programme Committee(s) will meet at least twice a year.
 Extra meeting(s) will be convened at the request of the Chairman or of one-third of its membership or of the Chairman of the Senate.
 The Award Coordinator will be a standing member of the Departmental Undergraduate Programme Committee.